ramizqurbanli/web-project/README.md

-FastAPI Chatbot with Gemini API Integration
+Web Project - FastAPI Chatbot with Gemini API Integration

-This project is a simple chatbot backend using FastAPI and the Gemini API (Google Generative AI).
+This project is a simple backend chatbot using FastAPI and the Gemini API (Google Generative AI).
 It allows users to send a message, and the chatbot responds with HTML-formatted text.
 The project also logs user messages and chatbot responses to a log file for debugging purposes.

 Features: